Home Care Guide

 - Landscaping and drainage should be undertaken as soon as possible.
-This is to maintain the moisture content in the surrounding soils which therefore minimses foundation movement.
+This is to maintain the moisture content in the surrounding soils which therefore minimises foundation movement.

-A copy of these guidelines can be found in your Handover Pack, with an online copy you can access anytime!
+A copy of these guidelines can be found in your Handover Pack, with an online copy available here.

 Internal Home Care

 Ensure you fill out all warranty registration paperwork for your appliances upon moving into your home as manufacturers hold independent warranties.
 When cleaning, avoid using harsh chemicals on appliances, make sure to use a specialised stainless steel cleaning product to maintain surface conditions.
 Make sure to also regularly clean the range hood and dishwasher filters.